-Understand the default credential provider chain
+Understanding the default credential provider chain in the Amazon SDK for PHP Version 3

 The default credential provider chain is made up of a series of built-in credential providers that the SDK invokes.
 It is implemented by the defaultProvider credential provider function with no parameters.
 After valid credentials are found, the search is stopped.